Frequently Asked Questions

 When can I use the Eron vs. Rion?

-When do I have to change carbon brushes in the Rion and Eron?
+When do I have to change carbon brushes in the Eron and Rion?

 When do I have to change carbon brushes in the Roofon and Roofon Edge?

-100ft GFCI line cord (10 Gauge wire).
-It’s strongly recommended not to use cord that is longer than 100ft.
+- 100ft GFCI line cord (10 Gauge wire).
+We strongly recommended not using a cord that’s longer than 100 ft.

-On the back of the machine is green a power button.
-Press it “on” and cool air will begin circulating through the heat gun.
+- You’ll find a green power button on the back of the machine.
+Turn it “on,” and cool air will begin circulating through the heat gun.

-For your heat, go to the heat gun.
-You will turn the red potentiometer knob for your heat selection just as you do with your hand-held units.
-Set your desired temperature (you will notice that there is still cool air blowing out of the nozzle), you must push the toggle switch on the heat gun in order to activate the heating element.
+- For your heat, go to the heat gun.
+Turn the red potentiometer knob for your heat selection, just as you do with your hand-held units.
+Set your desired temperature (you’ll notice that cool air is still blowing out of the nozzle).
+Push the toggle switch on the heat gun to activate the heating element.
 Once you feel hot air blowing out of the nozzle, you should be ready to weld in approx. 3-5 minutes.